Coronavirus lockdown laws: What has changed?

 – But what about social distancing?

-Neither the original regulations or the amended legislation addressed social distancing, so keeping two metres (6ft) apart in certain circumstances was never a legal requirement.
+Neither the original regulations or the amended legislation address social distancing specifically, so keeping two metres (6ft) apart in certain circumstances was never a legal requirement.

 But the Government strongly advises the public to do this wherever possible with those not in their household to help prevent the spread of the virus.